 I ran a little experiment and made up two batches of pancakes: One using standard organic flour and the other using wholemeal flour (the ultimate good stuff).
 All other ingredients stayed the same.

 Both sets of pancakes looked beautiful, in fact, the wholemeal pancakes were way prettier.
-BUT (Big BUT), the wholemeal pancakes were no longer considered a treat.
-Yes, they looked good and were smothered in maple syrup and sliced banana, but as my son commented “It’s like you rolled up nut bread”.
+BUT (and it’s a big BUT), the wholemeal pancakes were no longer considered a treat.
+Yes, they looked good and were smothered in maple syrup and sliced banana, but as my son commented ‘it’s like you rolled up nut bread’.
 Nut bread?
 And do you know what?
 I agreed.

 Hmmm.
 I’m treading in murky waters here as every second person I meet seems to have some sort of opinion on what flour should eaten on a Clean food diet.
 So… after a ton on consideration, taste testing and throwing away uneaten meals, I’ve come to this conclusion:

 Choose a flour that suits your family, and that your family will actually eat.
 It’s no use creating Clean Eating recipes that look great but end up in the bin.
-However (don’t you just love the ‘however’ part), make sure that the flour you choose meets these requirements:
+However (and don’t you just love the ‘however’ part), make sure that the flour you choose meets these requirements: